High-performance multiqubit system with double-transmon couplers: Toward scalable superconducting quantum computers

-Note that even if the above direct capacitances are zero, there is still an effective capacitance through the coupler transmons, and hence total $g_{13}$ is still not zero.
-This effect becomes smaller as the total shunt capacitance of the coupler becomes larger.
-Since the DTC and the STC are composed of two and one transmons, respectively, a total shunt capacitance in the DTC is typically about twice as large as that in the STC \cite{ETH, STCChinese, goto2022DTC,KG2023}.
-In fact, in our simulations, the total shunt capacitance of each DTC, $C_{44}+C_{55}=C_{66}+C_{77}=160\ {\rm fF}$, is roughly twice as large as the one of each STC, $C_{44{\rm A}}+C_{44{\rm B}}=C_{55{\rm A}}+C_{55{\rm B}}=60\ {\rm fF}$.
-From this, the DTCs can reduce $g_{13}$ more easily than the STCs.
+Note that even if $C_{13}$ is zero, there is still an effective capacitance, and hence the $g_{13}$ is not zero: 0.04 MHz and 0.71 MHz for the DTC and the STC architecture, respectively.
+The one in the STC still remains about a half of the original value.

+In an ideal limit where all parasitic capacitances are zero, $g_{13}/(2\pi)$ of the DTC and STC become 0.00 MHz and 0.38 MHz, respectively.
+This means that in the DTC architecture, $g_{13}$ arises through parasitic capacitances and vanishes in the ideal situation.
+On the other hand, even in this ideal situation, $g_{13}$ in the STC architecture is about a half of that before taking the limit.

+The remaining $g_{13}$ in the STC architecture is determined by two factors.
+One of them is the direct couplings between NN qubits, namely $C_{12}$ and $C_{23}$.
+In the STC architecture, they are large for canceling residual couplings as mentioned above, and thus this contribution does not vanish even in the above ideal situation with no parasitic capacitances.
+On the other hand, the DTC does not rely on $C_{12}$ and $C_{13}$, that is, $C_{12}$ and $C_{23}$ are parasitic capacitances for the DTC architecture, and hence the contribution is negligible.

+The other factor is the indirect couplings through a coupler transmon.
+This contribution can be estimated by considering the case where $C_{12}$ and $C_{23}$ are zero, resulting in 0.11 MHz for the STC architecture.
+In the DTC architecture, corresponding contribution is negligible because the coupling between the two transmons inside DTC L(R) is nearly disconnected due to the small parasitic capacitance $C_{45}$($C_{67}$).

+In summary, the higher performance of the DTC architecture than the STC one mainly comes from the fact that the DTC has the advantage that it can reduce the NNN coupling, $g_{13}$, compared to the STC from various points.